warior456/KSP-2-tools-and-mods/README.md

 Stuff will almost certainly break over time, so if you find anything it'd be great to tell someone in the [modding discord](https://discord.gg/3D7Yj9SJ8n) or make a pull request fixing it

 ## Contributing
-If you want to add/remove a mod/tool, feel free to just make a pull request or open an issue with the mod/tool name, author and link
+If you know a mod that isn't on the list please let us know or open a pull request If you want to add/remove a mod/tool, feel free to just make a pull request or open an issue with the mod/tool name, author and link

 We currently only use the readme